 2. Target encouragement on dispositions.
 In fact, learning throughout

-the organisation should be re-assessed to give maximum opportunity
+the organization should be re-assessed to give maximum opportunity

 for the encouragement of positive dispositions and associated abilities